 Delivery Techniques For Shoulder Dystocia

-If your doctor is concerned with harming your baby, they may choose to do an episiotomy instead.
+During all of these attempts, the doctor may also choose to perform an episiotomy.
 This is an incision along your perineum to widen the opening for your baby’s delivery.

 Risks of Shoulder Dystocia

 If your delivery is impacted by shoulder dystocia, both you and your baby are at risk for injury.
-If your baby goes without oxygen for too long, it can lead to brain damage.
 The impact to your baby’s shoulders may cause damage to their collarbone and arms.
 In a worst-case scenario, it may leave your baby paralyzed.